anisayari/Smarties/README.md

 - [x] Database creation from a json (Wikipedia learning, Datastructure, sampling..)
 - [x] Create text classification algorithm (GridSearch, RFC, Doc2Vec)
 - [x] Input example and return classification

+### LICENSE

+Please be aware that this code is under the GPL3 license.
+You must report each utilisation of this code the author of this code.
+Please push your code using this API on a forked Github repo public.